 Mars is an incredibly harsh environment: global-covering dust storms, toxic terrain, thin atmosphere, extremely low temperatures.
 To push the concept of human exploration and colonization of the Red Planet, much more research needs to be done on the adaptation of human physiology to such hard conditions.
-After 6 months of travel in zero-g condition and having dealt with the shock of a planetary reentry and landing, the first crew on Mars will face the challenge of recovery and rehabilitation, but also the need to assess and mitigate independently any possible health emergency.
+After 6 months of travel in microgravity condition, having dealt with the shock of a planetary reentry and landing, the first crew on Mars will face the challenge of recovery and rehabilitation, but also the need to assess and mitigate independently any possible health emergency throughout the mission.

 The conditions offered by the MDRS are in many ways similar to the ones that can be found in a possible Mars habitat: desertic environment, crew isolation, spacesuit simulators for external activities, limited living spaces and resources (water and food), local energy (solar panels), and food production (greenhouse).
-That will allow the astronauts to simulate, as best as we can on Earth, the difficulties that human crews will face on the martian surface.
+This will allow analog astronauts on Earth to simulate, as best as possible, the difficulties that human crews will face on the martian surface.

 The application call is now closed!
 The candidates review process will start shortly.
 Stay tuned!

 Application call deadline

 Beginning of October

 First selection results and start of video interviews